 UPDATED: The brains behind many of those new connected devices just got more expensive thanks to ARM (s armh) Holdings.
 Update: The UK-based intellectual property licensing firm today hiked royalty rates for cores from its Cortex processor range by as much as 20 percent when compared to rates for its other cores.

 ARM licenses its low-power cores to manufacturers of phones, consumer home devices and netbooks, among other gadgets.
 The company has enjoyed dramatic growth over the last two years — particularly in the smartphone space, where most devices use ARM-based application processors — selling 4 billion ARM-based chips in 2008 compared with 12 billion over the last 15 years combined.
 The rate hike indicates ARM is confident it will build on that momentum as connectivity comes to a host of consumer electronics devices in the coming months.
-Those converged devices have become a battleground in the chip industry (GigaOM Pro, sub. required), pitting ARM against Intel — which has owned the PC space — among others.
+Those converged devices have become a battleground in the chip industry (GigaOM Pro, sub. required), pitting ARM against Intel (s intc) — which has owned the PC space — among others.
 With this move, the war is clearly not over.